jwilferd10/My-Daily-Planner/README.md

 - You can do this by clicking the *GREEN* button above and you can download it by ZIP or copy the SSH!
 ### Usage:
 - Click on the text area within the time block
-- Write your texts out
+- Fill out your entry
-- Click on the button with the floppy-disk (The :large_blue_circle: Button) to save your input
+- Click on the button with the 💾 floppy disk 💾 emoji (The :large_blue_circle: Button) to save the entry
-- Click on the trash can icon to remove the entry
+- Click on the button with the 🗑️ trash can 🗑️ (The :red_circle: Button) to delete the entry
+- Click 'Save All' to save all entries within each time block
 - Click on Delete All button to delete all entries

 ## :e-mail: Contact Information: